Driver whose car overturned has died, police say

 The driver of a vehicle that overturned Friday night in Greenlawn has died, Suffolk County police said Saturday.

-First responders arrived a short time later and took Spera, 34, of East Northport, to Huntington Hospital where he could not be saved, police said.
+First responders took Spera, 34, of East Northport, to Huntington Hospital where he could not be saved, police said.

 Spera’s passenger, Christopher Walsh, 36, of East Northport, was taken to Southside Hospital in Bay Shore where he was treated for non-life-threatening injuries, police said.